rvesse/airline/docs/guide/practise/prompts.md

 ```

 If no formatter is explicitly specified then the builder selects one of the two default formats depending on whether
 any options have been specified.
-If options have been specified then the list formatter is used, if no options the
+If options have been specified then the list formatter is used, if no options then
-question formatter is used.
+the question formatter is used.